Skip to main content

 BBVA New Landing Screen — pre-login and personalised post-login states

-Previous landing screen (left) and new redesigned landing with personalised post-login state, QR access and communication space (right).
+Previous landing (left) and the redesigned one with personalised post-login, QR access and communication space (right).

-The landing screen is the first thing a potential BBVA customer sees — and it has to convert across markets with different propositions, regulations and competitive contexts.
-The challenge wasn't designing a good screen; it was designing a flexible system that each market could adapt without losing the brand or the conversion logic.
+The landing screen is the first thing a potential customer sees, and it has to convert across markets with different propositions, regulations and contexts.
+The challenge wasn't a good screen, it was a flexible system each market could adapt without losing the brand or the conversion logic.

 I led the full experience: information architecture, user flows and visual design.
-The new landing introduced a personalised post-login state, surfaced QR operations at the entry point, and created a new communication space between BBVA and its customers that hadn't existed before in the app.
+The new landing added a personalised post-login state, surfaced QR operations at the entry point, and created a new communication space between BBVA and its customers that hadn't existed in the app before.

 ← Previous case Designing a CRM people